chityalasravya/Dashboards/README.md

 The Dashboard's scope of analysis

-Sales, Quantity, and Profit of each product category Segment Distribution of each product category
+*Sales, Quantity, and Profit of each product category.
+*Segment Distribution of each product category.
-Sales and Profit throughout months of sales of each product category Regional Sales of each product category
+*Sales and Profit throughout months of sales of each product category.
+*Regional Sales of each product category.
-Overall Sales Trend throughout months of a sales year Distribution of Order Priority
+*Overall Sales Trend throughout months of a sales year.
+*Distribution of Order Priority.
-Customer Ordering Trend
+*Customer Ordering Trend.
-Analysis of work Performance of Regional Managers Comparison of sales and profit product category-wise Analyzing Shipping priority share.
+*Analysis of work Performance of Regional Managers.
+*Comparison of sales and profit product category-wise.
+*Analyzing Shipping priority share.
-The aim of this project is to answer the above objectives in the form of visualization by creating a dashboard to convey the answers effectively and efficiently.
+*The aim of this project is to answer the above objectives in the form of visualization by creating a dashboard to convey the answers effectively and efficiently.